 Whatever you’re looking for, from egg rolls and inari pockets to octopus and even horse meat (providing the translation is legitimate).

 It’s a pretty cheap option for lunch with 3 or 4 plates costing around USD$6, depending on what plates you choose.

 Toji Temple, or East Temple, was built at the start of the Heian Period in the late 700’s.

-This 5 story pagoda is made from wood and one of Kyoto’s famed UNESCO World Heritage Sites.
+This 5 story pagoda is made from wood and is another famous UNESCO World Heritage Site in Kyoto.

 Other notable buildings in the complex include Kondo Hall.